top of page

 Toronto, Ontario

-News of Chimo's death sent shockwaves around the world and significantly altered the public's perception of whales in captivity.
-British Columbians, who had cheered for Chimo as she performed in front of thousands of tourists, suddenly had a change of heart.
+News of Chimo’s death sent shockwaves around the world and significantly altered public perception of whales in captivity.
+British Columbians, who had once cheered for Chimo as she performed in front of thousands of tourists, suddenly had a change of heart.
 They flooded the desks of local newspaper editors with letters pleading for the whales to be set free.
 However, it would be several more decades before their wish was granted.

 1972::Chimo's Death Brings About Change